-A cross-talk has also been observed between the Wnt signaling pathway and critical members of the Notch pathway.
+Cross-talk has also been observed between the Wnt signaling pathway and critical members of the Notch pathway.
 Like Wnt, Notch signaling is predominantly higher within the stem cell populations of the crypt and gradually decreases in the differentiated compartment, suggesting that Notch also contributes to ISC maintenance.
-An early study by the Clevers group[71] on ApcMin mice carrying a heterozygous mutation for APC that causes multiple intestinal neoplasia (Min), identified a collaboration between active Notch signaling and Wnt pathway that is indispensable to maintain the proliferative adenoma cells.
-Moreover, suppression of Notch signals by deletion or by inhibition by a γ-secretase inhibitor resulted in an increase in the levels Math1, a basic helix-loop-helix transcriptional activator of cell differentiation in the intestine[72], consequently causing the arrest of cell proliferation within the crypt and the conversion of the crypt cells into differentiated secretory goblet cells[71].
-Although it has been indicated that goblet cells are commonly absent in CRC and show downregulated expression of Hath1, the human orthologue of Math1, suggesting an active Notch signaling in most CRC cases[73].
+An early study by the Clevers group[71] on ApcMin mice carrying a heterozygous mutation for APC that causes multiple intestinal neoplasia, identified a collaboration between active Notch signaling and Wnt pathway that is indispensable to maintain the proliferative adenoma cells.
+Moreover, suppression of Notch signals by deletion or by inhibition by a γ-secretase inhibitor resulted in an increase in the levels Math1, a basic helix-loop-helix transcriptional activator of cell differentiation in the intestine[72], consequently causing the arrest of cell proliferation within the crypt and the conversion of the crypt cells into differentiated secretory goblet cells[71]. it has been indicated, however, that goblet cells are commonly absent in CRC and show downregulated expression of Hath1, the human orthologue of Math1, suggesting an active Notch signaling in most CRC cases[73].

-In contrast to the Wnt and the Notch pathways, the Hedgehog and the BMP pathway are primarily active within the differentiated cells of the crypt.
-Although Hedgehog genes are commonly upregulated in CRC[74,75], numerous studies indicate that Gli-dependent canonical Hedgehog pathway antagonizes Wnt signaling promoting tumor cell differentiation[65,76,77], making it difficult to treat CRC with drugs targeting members of the Hedgehog signaling since this strategy seemed to promote Wnt-based proliferation of CSCs[78,79].
+In contrast to the Wnt and the Notch pathways, the Hedgehog and BMP pathways are primarily active within the differentiated cells of the crypt.
+Although Hedgehog genes are commonly upregulated in CRC[74,75], numerous studies indicate that Gli-dependent canonical Hedgehog pathway antagonizes Wnt signaling promoting tumor cell differentiation[65,76,77].
+This makes it difficult to treat CRC with drugs targeting members of the Hedgehog signaling since this strategy seemed to promote Wnt-based proliferation of CSCs[78,79].
 However, recently, Regan et al[80] clarified that while the Gli-dependent Hedgehog signaling downregulates Wnt signaling, the non-canonical PTCH1-dependent Hedgehog signaling promotes Wnt signaling to allow the maintenance of CSCs in CRC.
-This breakthrough lets physicians target the two pathways (Hedgehog and Wnt) independently allowing improved management of the disease.
+This breakthrough lets physicians target the two pathways (Hedgehog and Wnt) independently, allowing improved management of the disease.

-Like Hedgehog, the transforming growth factor (TGF)-β/BMP pathway has been found to have diverse associations with the Wnt signaling network: From inhibition-to promoting cell differentiation and apoptosis[81], to collaboration-to causing CRC tumorigenesis[82].
-More recently, it was demonstrated that BMP signaling inhibits Lgr5 stem cell signature through a Wnt signaling independent mechanism, by SMAD1/SMAD4 recruitment of histone deacetylase that blocks transcription of key factors essential to maintain the stemness of CSCs[83].
-Indeed, germline mutations within the BMP receptor type I or its downstream effector SMAD4 have been shown to have a high risk of having CRC[84,85].
-Additionally, Whissell et al[86] reported a key role for the zinc-finger transcription factor GATA6 which was found to help maintain the Lgr5+ CSCs in adenoma, simultaneously suppressing BMP signaling by blocking the binding of β-catenin/TCF4 transcriptional complex to a regulatory region of the BMP4 locus within the differentiated tumor cells.
+Like Hedgehog, the transforming growth factor (TGF)-β/BMP pathway has been found to have diverse associations with the Wnt signaling network: From inhibition-to promoting cell differentiation and apoptosis[81] and to collaboration-to causing CRC tumorigenesis[82].
+More recently, it was demonstrated that BMP signaling inhibits Lgr5 stem cell signature through a Wnt signaling independent mechanism by SMAD1/SMAD4 recruitment of histone deacetylase that blocks transcription of key factors essential to maintain the stemness of CSCs[83].
+Indeed, germline mutations within the BMP receptor type I or its downstream effector SMAD4 have been shown to have a high risk of CRC[84,85].
+Additionally, Whissell et al[86] reported a key role for the zinc-finger transcription factor GATA6, which was found to help maintain the Lgr5+ CSCs in adenoma, simultaneously suppressing BMP signaling by blocking the binding of β-catenin/TCF4 transcriptional complex to a regulatory region of the BMP4 locus within the differentiated tumor cells.
 In vivo knockdown of GATA6 was found to upregulate BMP signaling, suppressing CRC development.

 Put together, these pathways offer a telescopic view of the multiple mechanisms of regulation of stem cells in the origin and development of CRC.
-Only by improving our understanding of these mechanisms of CSC regulation, can we advance the therapeutic strategies required to deal with the progress of the disease.
+Only by improving our understanding of these mechanisms of CSC regulation can we advance the therapeutic strategies required to deal with the progress of the disease.

 ROLE OF STEMNESS IN CRC METASTASIS